-As a nonprofit, People Program serves "our aging population," "the older generation,""boomers," (or what ever title you might apply to those over 50).
-As an organization and gathering place, People Program aims to help this very important part of our society tackle challenges of loneliness and frustration often induced by forced retirement and separation by death.
+As an organization and gathering place, People Program aims to help seniors tackle challenges of loneliness and frustration often induced by forced retirement and separation by death.

 WHAT WE OFFER